Adaptive Conformal Prediction for Quantum Machine Learning: Appendix: Score Functions

 \subsection{Optimal Scores for Conditional Coverage ($\mathcal{S}_2$)}

-For the conditional guarantee optimisation problem, a similar approach can be taken, but more machinery is required to characterise the full family of optimal score functions.
-We first recall the high–density level set \citep{highdensityregion}:
+For the conditional guarantee optimisation problem, a similar approach can be taken.
+We first recall the high-density level set \citep{highdensityregion}:

-This is the set of all outcomes $y$ that are at least as probable as the threshold $\lambda$.
-Using this gives rise to the next theorem, which describes the structure of all score functions that attain the conditional guarantee.
+This is the set of all outcomes \(y\) that are at least as probable as the threshold \(t\).
+Using this gives rise to the next theorem, which provides a sufficient condition for a score function to attain the conditional guarantee.